wgzgithub/VeTenet/README.md

-# TENET
+# VeTenet
-A tool intergrates trajectory inference and reconstruction of GRN by calculating transfer entropy(TF) See indepent version:
+A tool intergrating Vetra a trajectory inference tool and TENET a GRN reconstruction tool See indepent version: